 From there, you will have to put your carry-on items through the security scanner (theirs are not NEARLY as sensitive as the ones at the airport).
 Each cruise line is different about what you can and can’t bring onboard with you (such as wine/alcohol), but they are mainly looking for weapons and drugs.

-This also tells the folks onboard that you have disembarked, and when you return it will tell them you have embarked again.
 Quite often you will hear announcements near the scheduled departure time with a guest(s) name – this is to verify that they HAVE returned back to the ship!
 It will depend on the line and the itinerary as to whether they will wait or not, but YOU do not want to be one of the people they are announcing over the loudspeaker!

 Various personnel will be at the door to greet you and welcome you onboard and then depending on which cruise line you are on, you may even be escorted to your cabin.